Monthly Tech-Tip | No tracking! No ads! |

 This picture has its own page with more detail, click here to see it.

-Notice I have done the search: "3d printing fusion 360".
-Initially it showed many North Americans, who typically charge $30-50/hr.
-But notice I have refined the search and specified India and Bangladesh.
-This cuts the price by half or three quarters.
+Notice I have searched: "3d printing fusion 360".
+Initially, it showed many North Americans, who typically charge $30-50/hr.
+But I refined the search and specified India and Bangladesh.
+This reduces the price by half or three-quarters.
 Notice that the highlighted consultant, although advertising as hourly, also does 'fixed price' work.
-And on the other jobs, notice how happy the client was and that he worked many more than the required hours (reducing the hourly earnings).
+And on the other jobs, notice how happy the client was.
 At the prices Asian engineers charge you can afford to pay them plenty of bonuses (part of the Upwork system) to keep good relations.
 Their skills are exceptional, they will make you look good!
+This being said, Ukraine is another country with excellent talent in this area (a consultant from there is the one I chose and have not regretted it).

 This picture has its own page with more detail, click here to see it.